 10. Spread Protein Intake Throughout the Day

-Check out this slideshow of high-protein snacks that can help you meet this goal.
+Here is a list of 20 delicious, high-protein foods that can help you meet this goal.

 Summary: To boost your metabolic rate and promote weight loss, include at least 20 grams of protein at each meal.